General settings of form component

 Description

-This option is used to define the description of the field which is displayed below the field.
+This option is used to define the description of the field, which is displayed below the field.
 You can style the description content by using HTML.

 Tooltip

 This option is used to define the tooltip of the field.
-If the tooltip is defined, a question mark icon will be displayed at the right of the field label in front-end view.
+If the tooltip is defined, a question mark icon will be displayed to the right of the field label in the front-end view.
 When the end-user hovers over the icon, the tooltip content will be displayed.
 You can style the tooltip content by using HTML.

 Prefix